 Description of monitoring methodologies and frequencies to measure flow volumes;

-Quantification of the Discharger’s impact on surface water quality;
+Quantification of the Discharger’s impact on surface receiving water quality;

 Description of how ranch-level surface discharge monitoring data will be used to assess and improve management practices; and

-Description of how surface water quality limits and water quality objectives will be achieved over time.
+Description of how surface receiving water numeric limits and water quality objectives will be achieved over time.

 Within 90 days of receiving Executive Officer approval, or in accordance with an alternate schedule approved in the work plan, the work plan must be implemented.